simpleinjector/Blog/content/posts/simple-injector-v5.md

 }
 {{< / highlight >}}

-The class `X` will receive a `DependencyMetadata<T>`, which is a new Simple Injector type.
+The class `Foo` will receive a `DependencyMetadata<T>`, which is a new Simple Injector type.
 This metadata gives access to the dependency's **InstanceProducer**, its implementation type, and allows the type to be resolved by calling **GetInstance()**.

+The example's `Bar` class, on the other hand, receives a list of `DependencyMetadata<T>` instances, which is useful for the injection of lists of dependencies.

 Admittedly, this is a rather advanced feature that not many users will need.
-It's meant to be used inside infrastructure components (i.e. classes that are part of the [Composition Root](https://mng.bz/K1qZ)).
+It's meant to be used *inside* infrastructure components (i.e. classes that are part of the [Composition Root](https://mng.bz/K1qZ)).
 Instructure components sometimes require more information about the dependency and need to be able to lazily resolve it.
 The feature is *not* meant to be used *outside* the Composition Root, because that would cause your application to take a dependency on Simple Injector, which is something we advise against.

 For a more elaborate example of this this feature, see [the documentation](https://simpleinjector.org/advanced+metadata).